Adeia (ADEA) Outpaces Stock Market Gains: What You Should Know

-Adeia will be looking to display strength as it nears its next earnings release, which is expected to be August 7, 2023.
-The company is expected to report EPS of $0.22, down 57.69% from the prior-year quarter.
+Wall Street will be looking for positivity from Adeia as it approaches its next earnings report date.
+This is expected to be August 7, 2023.
+In that report, analysts expect Adeia to post earnings of $0.22 per share.
+This would mark a year-over-year decline of 57.69%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $84.17 million, down 64.03% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Adeia.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Adeia.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Adeia is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Adeia currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Adeia currently has a Forward P/E ratio of 8.61.
-Its industry sports an average Forward P/E of 23.19, so we one might conclude that Adeia is trading at a discount comparatively.
+Looking at its valuation, Adeia is holding a Forward P/E ratio of 8.46.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.64.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.